Krč

-Krč is a district in the south of Prague, located in Prague 4.
+Krč is a cadastral district in the south of Prague, located in Prague 4.
 It became part of the city in 1922.

 History

 Krč (Carrium) was first mentioned in written documents in 1222.
 During the time of the Hussites, the area was seized by the Pražský svaz, the Hussite denomination from Prague.
 In 1900, Dolní Krč (lower Krč) comprised 1,354 inhabitants, a chateau, a brewery and a brickyard, and was part of the Nusle district, while Horní Krč (upper Krč) and the nearby hamlet Jalové Dvory belonged to Královské Vinohrady.
 In 1922, when the area became part of Prague, there were 3,700 inhabitants and 323 addresses.